DfirJos/DNS-tracer/README.md

 # DNS-tracer
 This script helps analysts to trace internal endpoints that are querying specific domains, such as the domain of a command and control center.
-It is not uncommon for analysts to only have an alert which states the Source IP address of the DNS-server as the culprit, while actually the culprit is an endpoint behind the DNS-server.
+When there is no proper set-up in place, this can be hard.
+It is not uncommon for analysts to have an alert that states the Source IP address of the DNS-server as the culprit, while actually the culprit is an endpoint behind the DNS-server.
 This PowerShell script uses Microsoft Event Trace Log (ETL) files to trace the true origin.

 ## Prerequisites